 top of page

-Everyone knows the signature exclamation of the Peanuts cartoon hero, Charlie Brown: “Good Grief!”
-But isn’t that an oxymoron, two words that don’t belong together?
+Grief therapy offers what Charlie Brown says all the time: "Good Grief!"
+But wait!
+Isn't that an oxymoron, two words that don't belong together?
 How can grief be good?
 Grief is good because, as painful as it is, grieving can bring healing and the presence of the Lord to bear.

-This road of grief that you’re walking is well-traveled.
+The road of grief that you’re walking is well-traveled.
 It is soaked with the tears of people just like you who have experienced loss and felt what you feel.
 Statistics tell us that around 2.5 million people die in the United States annually, and each death leaves at least five grieving people behind.
-Some 1.5 million children lose one or both parents by the age of fifteen.
-Grief is definitely one of those trials and temptations that the Bible says is “common to man”.
+Some 1.5 million children lose one or both parents by age fifteen.
+Grief is definitely one of those trials and temptations that the Bible says is “common to man.”

 We all know the 23rd Psalm that says when the Lord is my shepherd, “Though I walk through the valley of the shadow of death, I will fear no evil…” But notice that you don’t walk into the valley of the shadow of death and never come out.
 You walk through it.
 It’s a path, not a cave.
 There is a way out.
 The sun will shine again.
 Even though, right now, it feels like you’ll never not carry this boulder of grief in your heart, it will lessen.
 You will smile again, laugh again, and be able to move forward again.
 Grief is a detour, not a destination.

-As you go through grief, you will go through many emotions.
-Traditional grief counseling has called these “stages,” and given the five classic stages of grief we’ve all heard: denial, anger, bargaining, depression, and finally acceptance.
-These stages came from research on people who were dying, not on people who were grieving a death.
+As you go through grief, you'll experience many emotions.
+Traditional grief therapy calls these “stages,” and gives the five classic stages of grief we’ve all heard: denial, anger, bargaining, depression, and finally acceptance.
+But these stages came from research on people who were dying, not on people who were grieving a death.
 The reality is that grief doesn’t happen in stages like that.
 Grief is not orderly; grief is chaotic.
 There’s shock, sadness, anger, confusion, guilt, relief, then sadness, then relief, then guilt and confusion and anger all at the same time.
 Grief is more like a knotted, twisted ball of twine than an orderly progression through stages.
 And it affects everyone differently.
-But one thing is certain: it does lessen and you do reach acceptance.
-Oh, you don’t forget.
-Only animals forget their kittens or puppies that die.
-Humans remember and every memory is bittersweet, but the piercing pain of that sword in the heart that grief is does lessen.
+Yet one thing is certain: it does lessen and you do reach acceptance.
+That doesn't mean you forget.
+Only animals forget their puppies or kittens that die.
+Humans remember with bittersweet memories, but the piercing pain of the sword in the heart that grief is does lessen.

 Grief Therapy Can Help

-If you need someone to help you process your grief, grief therapy is what you need.
+If you need to process your grief, grief therapy is what you need.
 But also, and especially, if your grief does not diminish, but persists over a long time and interferes with your daily life, that may be a condition known as prolonged grief disorder.
 Its symptoms are:

 • Persistent longing for the deceased